awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.ExportImport.md

 + Your data size is small\.
 + Data types such as binary float and double aren't required\.

-The import process creates the necessary schema objects, so you don't need to run a script to create the objects beforehand\.
-To download Oracle export and import utilities, go to [http://www\.oracle\.com/technetwork/database/enterprise\-edition/downloads/index\.html](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)\.
+The import process creates the necessary schema objects\.
+Thus, you don't need to run a script to create the objects beforehand\.

+The easiest way to install the Oracle the export and import utilities is to install the Oracle Instant Client\.
+To download the software, go to [https://www\.oracle\.com/database/technologies/instant\-client\.html](https://www.oracle.com/database/technologies/instant-client.html)\.
+For documentation, see [Instant Client for SQL\*Loader, Export, and Import](https://docs.oracle.com/en/database/oracle/oracle-database/21/sutil/instant-client-sql-loader-export-import.html#GUID-FF1B6F75-09F5-4911-9317-9776FAD15965) in the *Oracle Database Utilities* manual\.

 **To export tables and then import them**